sebaruehl/tufilmtelegrambot/README.md

 ## Contributing

 If you find any bugs or want additional features feel free to create a new issues.
-If you any questions or other concerns you can also send an email.
+If you have any other questions or concerns you can also send an email.

 If you'd like to contribute, please fork the repository and use a feature